ECLIPSE RECORDS COOKIES POLICY

 What is a Cookie?

-Unfortunately, you cannot dunk these cookies in a glass of milk.
+A real cookie is a small pleasant-looking snack made with sugar and sometimes infused with chocolate chips, nuts, or some other treat, but that’s not important right now… Unfortunately, you cannot eat the cookies from our website.
 A cookie is a text-only string of information that the Site’s server transfers to the cookie file of the browser on your computer or other device so that the Site’s server can read and retrieve the contents of that cookie.
 Cookies do not usually record your name or any information identifying individual users.

 We currently use both session and persistent cookies on our sites.
 Below are the major cookies used, where the relevant features are enabled on a particular Site.